 We record an allowance for doubtful accounts primarily based on historical uncollectible amounts.
 We also take into account known factors surrounding specific customers and overall collection trends.
 Our process involves performing ongoing credit evaluations of customers, including the market in which they operate and the overall economic conditions.
-We continually review historical trends and make adjustments to the allowance for doubtful accounts as appropriate.
-Our allowance for doubtful accounts totaled \$9.5 million and \$7.4 million as of December 31, 2016 and 2015, respectively.
+We continually review historical trends and make adjustments to the allowance for doubtful accounts totaled \$9.5 million and \$7.4 million as of December 31, 2016 and 2015, respectively.